nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrostatically Charged:** Pertaining to the electrostatic properties of cationic nanoparticles, relevant to their interactions within biological systems.

-### Expanded Definition and Usage\nCationic nanoparticles are pivotal in the development of targeted drug delivery systems, especially for therapies requiring precise cell targeting and entry, such as in cancer therapy or genetic disorder treatments.
+### Expanded Definition and Usage:
+Cationic nanoparticles are pivotal in the development of targeted drug delivery systems, especially for therapies requiring precise cell targeting and entry, such as in cancer therapy or genetic disorder treatments.
 Their ability to overcome the protective barriers of cell membranes through positive charge interaction significantly enhances the efficiency of cellular uptake.
 Additionally, these nanoparticles are explored in non-medical fields, such as in creating surfaces that inhibit bacterial adhesion and growth, contributing to advancements in medical device safety and sterilization technologies.